-Look, if you had to summarize the course in a single phrase, I would say that it answers the question that I just raised.
+Look, if you had to summarize the courses in a single phrase, I would say that it answers the question that I just raised.

-But obviously there’s much more!
-Below I will explain what it contains and how it’s structured.
+But obviously, there’s much more!
+Below I will explain what the two courses contain and how they’re structured.

-How much does it cost and what does the “Hacking Chinese” course offer?
+How much do they cost and what do the “Hacking Chinese” courses offer?